Putrajaya: History and design

-Until 1975, what is today Putrajaya, along with adjacent Cyberjaya, was under the administration of Hulu Langat (Kajang) district.
+Until 1975, what is today Putrajaya, along with adjacent Cyberjaya, was under the administration of Hulu Langat District.

 The vision of a new Federal Government Administrative Centre to replace Kuala Lumpur as the administrative capital emerged in the late 1980s, during the tenure of Malaysia's fourth prime minister, Mahathir bin Mohamad.
-A new city adjacent to Kuala Lumpur was envisioned, where the government would systematically locate its government offices within an efficient administrative hub; as opposed to the past where government offices were previously scattered across the congested Kuala Lumpur.
+A new city adjacent to Kuala Lumpur was envisioned, where the government would systematically locate its government offices within an efficient administrative hub; as opposed having government offices scattered across the congested Kuala Lumpur.
 The new city was proposed to be located between Kuala Lumpur and the new Kuala Lumpur International Airport (KLIA).
 Two areas were proposed: Prang Besar and Janda Baik of Pahang.
 The new name Putrajaya was chosen for the site.

 The federal government negotiated with the state of Selangor on the prospect of another federal territory.
 In the mid-1990s, the federal government paid a substantial amount of money to Selangor for approximately 11320 acre of land in Prang Besar, Selangor.
-As a result of this land purchase, Selangor now surrounds two federal territories within its borders: Kuala Lumpur and Putrajaya.
+As a result of this land purchase, Selangor now surrounds two federal territories: Kuala Lumpur and Putrajaya.

-Planned as a garden city and intelligent city, 38% of the area is green spaces in which the natural landscape is enhanced.
+Planned as a garden city and an intelligent city, 38% of the area is green spaces in which the natural landscape is enhanced.
 The plan incorporated a network of open spaces and wide boulevards.
 Construction began in August 1995; it was Malaysia's biggest project and one of Southeast Asia's largest, with an estimated final cost of US$8.1 billion.
 The entire project was designed and constructed by Malaysian companies, with only 10% imported materials.
+Most buildings in Putrajaya were built with conscious use of particular Islamic elements from the Middle East and Central Asia like those of Baghdad and Damascus, designed to reflect a cosmopolitan pan-Islamic identity emulating those regions espoused by Mahathir's government, rather than taking from homegrown elements that had taken hold in Southeast Asia or those brought from India (like the neo-Mughal buildings of Kuala Lumpur).

-The Asian Financial Crisis of 1997/1998 somewhat slowed the development of Putrajaya.
+The 1997 Asian financial crisis somewhat slowed the development of Putrajaya.
 300 members of the Prime Minister's office staff moved there in 1999, and the remaining government servants moved in 2005.
 On 1 February 2001, the city was formally transferred to the federal government and declared Malaysia's third federal territory.

-In 2002, a rail line called KLIA Transit was opened, linking Putrajaya to KLIA in Sepang.
+In 2002, the KLIA Transit rail line was opened, linking Putrajaya to KLIA in Sepang.
 The construction of the Putrajaya Monorail, which was intended to be the city's metro system, was suspended owing to high costs.
 One of the monorail suspension bridges in Putrajaya remains unused.

 In April 2013, the Putrajaya government signed a letter of intent (LOI) with the government of Sejong City in South Korea to mark co-operation between the two cities.